Mimicoctopus1/6ame/README.md

 ### Changelog
 01/25/2024: I started working on move icons.
+For worldbuilders, go to aggie.io, click start drawing, press U for rectangle, change stroke width to 40px, change the mode to stroke, hold shift and make a square as tall as the canvas, press G for fill, color the stroke of the rectangle, color the inside of the rectangle and draw!
+For color guidance on what colors to use for the rectangle, here is a chart:
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*
+*
-For worldbuilders, go to [https://magma.com/d/u21A19frN4](https://magma.com/d/u21A19frN4) and, on the right, there should be a resizing bar.
-Make the layer panel larger and select the COPY LAYER.
-Right-click and duplicate it.
-In the new layer, 01/25/2024: Made colors (Yes, I merged Indigo and Violet since they are both in between Blue and Red.):
+01/25/2024: Made colors (Yes, I merged Indigo and Violet since they are both in between Blue and Red.):
 * Grey:   127.5, 127.5, 127.5 (7e7e7e)
 * Brown:  200.0, 127.5, 000.0 (c87f00)